 Packed with antioxidants and anti-inflammatory properties, tea made from super-fruits like blueberry and pomegranate give you an uplifting boost to your day.
 Make super-fruits tea your best bud this Winter (second best friend, after us of course).

-BEST TEA FOR THE RESTLESS SLEEPER = CHAMOMILE
+BEST BREW FOR THE RESTLESS SLEEPER = CHAMOMILE

 Chamomile is the ultimate soother.
-Just don’t drink too much of it before bed – whilst chamomile is caffeine-free and won’t keep you awake at night, a full bladder might.
-(Bonus tip: Chamomile also works well with a squeeze of lemon and some honey if you're feeling a little tickly in the throat).
+Just don’t drink too much of it before bed – whilst chamomile is caffeine-free and so it likely won’t keep you awake at night, a full bladder might.
+(Bonus tip: Chamomile is also delicious with a squeeze of lemon and some honey if you're feeling a little tickly in the throat).

 Time to get your brew on, Moxette.